Bryan-Suelo/Algorithms_Python/README.md

 5. **Mathematical Representation**:
    - In formal terms, an algorithm is said to have O(log n) complexity if the number of operations required to complete the algorithm can be expressed as a logarithmic function of the input size.
 The base of the logarithm is typically 2, reflecting the binary nature of many algorithms that exhibit this complexity.

+## Section 4.
+Linked List

+### Overview

+A linked list is a linear data structure that consists of a series of elements called nodes, where each node contains data and a reference (or pointer) to the next node in the sequence.
+Unlike arrays, linked lists do not store their elements in contiguous memory locations, allowing for dynamic memory allocation and efficient insertion and deletion of nodes.

+### Key Characteristics

+1. Node Structure:
+   - Each node in a linked list typically contains two components:
+     - Data: The value or information stored in the node.
+     - Next Pointer: A reference to the next node in the list.
+The last node's next pointer points to null, indicating the end of the list.
+2. Dynamic Size:
+   - Linked lists can grow and shrink in size dynamically, making them more flexible than arrays, which have a fixed size determined at creation.
+3. Types of Linked Lists:
+   - **Singly Linked List**: Each node points to the next node, allowing traversal in one direction.
+   - **Doubly Linked List**: Each node contains pointers to both the next and the previous nodes, enabling traversal in both directions.
+   - **Circular Linked List**: The last node points back to the first node, forming a circle, which allows for continuous traversal.
+4. Operations:
+   - **Insertion**: Nodes can be added at the beginning, end, or any position within the list.
+This involves adjusting the pointers of the neighboring nodes.
+   - **Deletion**: Removing a node requires updating the pointers of adjacent nodes to maintain the list's integrity.
+   - **Searching**: To find a specific value, the list must be traversed from the head node until the value is found or the end of the list is reached.
+5. Performance:
+   - Accessing elements in a linked list is generally slower than in arrays because it requires sequential traversal from the head node to the desired node.
+This results in a linear time complexity of O(n) for search operations, while insertion and deletion can be performed in O(1) time if the position is known.